eltrino/diamantedesk-application/README.md

         _format:  json
 ```

-After this your service will be available as
+After all the steps are completed, your service shall be available at:

  ```
  GET http://host/api/rest/latest/example/entities